Deeniealamin1/pizza-shop/README.md

 The architecture utilizes the four foundational pillars of Object-Oriented Programming (OOP):

 1. Encapsulation
-Data layers inside our objects are protected using the private access modifier (e.g., fields tracking choices inside Pizza.java).
+Data fields inside our objects are protected using the private access modifier (e.g., fields tracking choices inside Pizza.java).
 Classes control mutations cleanly through explicit helper methods like .addTopping() instead of allowing outside components to modify internal collections directly.

 2. Inheritance
 Shared behaviors are defined once inside a parent class to eliminate redundant properties.
 Pizza, Drink, and Side extend the abstract base class MenuItem to reuse core properties like names.
 Signature pizzas like MargheritaPizza extend Pizza to instantly inherit all size and crust properties while auto-loading pre-defined toppings inside their constructors.

-### 3. Polymorphism
+3. Polymorphism
 The application manages all products universally under their parent data classification.
 Inside Order.java, items are tracked inside a single list:

 Java